grumpyclimber/construction/article.md

 # Title

 Do you share your projects in the Dataquest community?
 I do!
 I have benefited a lot from various people sharing their insights on my work.
 As I've progressed, I've started giving back and showing other people what I would have done differently in their notebooks.
 I've even started writing a generic post about the most important comments on our projects.
+This led me to the idea of an interesting project:
+* extract all the feedback data and gather it in one dataset
+* analyze the dataset
+* using machine learning to enhance the analysis.
+*
-This led me to the idea of extracting all the feedback data and gathering it in one dataset.
-This article is a the first post in series of posts describing my NLP project.
+This article is a the first post in series of posts describing my project.
+To really benefit from this article you should have a good understanding of pandas library and regex usage in cleaning data.
+We'll focus on web scraping so elementary HTML is very helpful, but you should survive without it.

 I have divided this project into three stages, all of them are not that complicated on their own.
 But as we combine them together, it starts to look interesting:

 * Part 1: Scrape the data - we'll use the Beautiful Soup library to gather all the necessary string values from the website and store them in a pandas dataframe.
 * Part 2: Clean and analyse the data - we should be well accustomed to this part.
 Webscraping very often delivers 'dirty' text values.
 It is normal for the scraper to pick up a few extra signs or lines of HTML during the process.
-We'll have to deal with that.
+We'll use regular expression techniques to transform that data into something more useful.
 * Part 3: Use machine learning models on the data.
 Why perform the analysis yourself, when you can send the machine to do that work for you?

 Let's get to work:
 # Part 1 - scraping the data from Dataquest's community forum
 If you haven't used BeautifulSoup yet, then I encourage you to check my introduction notebook.
 It follows a similar path that we're going to take: scraping not one, but many websites.

 Let's have a look at how the actual Guided project post looks, so we can have a better idea on what we want to achieve:

 <img width="942" alt="main" src="https://user-images.githubusercontent.com/87883118/144956101-27b15dc3-4ad2-473f-870a-faa241819d02.png">